 Another recommendation on the way between Hase Station and the Great Buddha is Mameya where they sell peanuts with a coating in over 70 flavors.
 You can try every single flavor they have for free, and it is a lot of fun finding your favorite.
 There are peanuts in sweet flavors like soda or pineapple but also salty and spicy flavors like chili or curry.
 I liked the green curry best, and so I bought a pack to take home.
 Taka and I actually fought about who got to eat more, that’s how delicious the peanuts from Mameya are.

-Now that you have all the necessary Kamakura day trip itinerary information it is also essential to know how to get from Tokyo to Kamakura in the first place.
-My recommendation is to take a train.
+Now that you have all the necessary Kamakura day trip itinerary information it is also essential to know how to get from Tokyo to Kamakura by train.